davegreen/shadowGroupSync/README.md

 - DestOU is the OU where you would like the shadow group to be created.
 - GroupName specifies the name of the shadow group.
 - GroupType specifies whether a Security or Distribution group will be created.
 The default is Security.
 - Recurse specifies how to search the SourceOU for objects.
-This can be '0' or "Base, '1' or "OneLevel, '2' or "SubTree" [More info](http://technet.microsoft.com/en-us/library/ee617241.aspx).
+This can be '1'/"OneLevel, or '2'/"SubTree" [More info](http://technet.microsoft.com/en-us/library/ee617241.aspx).

 You can place the CSV file anywhere on the system, as long as the script can be told where to find it.